 Next, the Mousekeeper will clean your bathroom.
 They clean the entire bathroom every day.
 With a small restroom, it should not take over 10 minutes even if you’re cleaning the shower.
 Read my speed cleaning tips here if you need help speeding things up.

 Disney uses Eco-Lab products, and they’re supposed to be phenomenal, but they’re hard to find.
-The gist is they use one cleaner for everything (it's faster that way) I use Method, and first I spray my Pinterest Miracle bathroom cleaner in the tub.
+The gist is they use one cleaner for everything.
+Cleaning is faster that way!
+I use Method, and first I spray my Pinterest Miracle bathroom cleaner in the tub.
 I use a different cleanser for the tub because a multitasking spray won’t get rid of soap scum.
 I could not find out what Mousekeepers used to clean the tubs.
-Maybe it the Eco-Lab cleaner comment below if you know.

-You will clean your bathroom from top to bottom that means cleaning the mirrors the countertops and the toilet.
+You will clean your bathroom from top to bottom.
+That means cleaning the mirrors the countertops and the toilet.
 I use a duster to clean the light fixtures first.
 An all in one cleaner safe for the glass and the counters is best.
 This will save time and make it easier to clean.
 I will clean the bathroom mirror second and wipe the counters after that.
 Then wipe out the sink and between the faucet and the mirror.
 I also wipe the outside of the cabinets and drawers.
 The final item to clean is the toilet.
 If you have time to scrub out your toilet bowl.

-In my research, I found that most MouseKeepers will use a scrub brush on a telescopic pole.
+In my research, I found most Mousekeepers will use a scrub brush on a telescopic pole.
 They spray the shower, and they start from the top and scrub the walls down and scrub out the tub.
-The pole makes it faster and requires less reaching and bending.
+The pole makes cleaning faster and requires less reaching and bending.

-Now clean the floor quickly.
-Use the vacuums bare floor mode or a Swiffer.
-I have heard Mousekeepers prefer a broom and I prefer the vacuum.
+The floors will be cleaned last.
+A vacuum on the bare floor mode or a Swiffer works well.
+I heard Mousekeepers prefer a broom and I prefer the vacuum.
 Mousekeepers put the towels into the laundry.
-New fresh towels will be hung and folded.
+New fresh towels are left on the towel rack.
 You can opt for clean towels or hang yours to dry.

-That sounds like lot's of work.
-In a small bathroom the time flies.
+That sounds like a lot of work.
+Time flies especially in a small bathroom.
 The Mousekeeper will empty every trash bin in your room that includes the bathroom.
 Mousekeeping replaces toilet paper or soaps and shampoos if needed.

-When Mousekeeping makes your bed they use a wedge to help lift the mattress for the perfect bed.
+When Mousekeeping makes your bed they use a wedge to help lift the mattress.
 Making your bed shouldn’t take that long once you get used to doing it.
 Do what hotels do only fuss with the flat sheet and fold a cover or blanket and spread it at the end of the bed.

 Mousekeeping will dust your room.
 A lambs wool or a microfiber duster are great time savers.
-Lastly they vacuum your room.
-An average hotel room takes them 15 minutes.
+Last, they vacuum your room.
+An average hotel room takes them 15-30 minutes.

 During checkout the occupied tasks and a few extras take place.
 Fresh blankets and sheets replace the ones the guests were using.
 Mousekeeping checks drawers for forgotten items.

-Most Mousekeepers check under beds and you should do this once a week at home.
+Most Mousekeepers check under beds, do this once a week at home.
 Tissues, old water bottles, stray socks, are common things to wind up under the bed.